rosesarer/WHSTechNotes/journal.md

 # september 2, 2025

 I feel like the no phones policy benefits us as doung better for our school community but also has defects for the society in all schools in texas.

+# september 15, 2025

+An AI project would be somewhat of creating game developement, for example based on how gta 6 is being made, they use AI for certain things like building and pictures and even the realistic features.
+Many who can use  AI effectively and creatively can find mnany things simple to them but it all depends on the certain person and who they are.